pcswitch/pcswitch/README.en.md

 3. Supports multiple client types, including webRTC and SIP clients
 4. Support static and dynamic seating
 5. Supports multi tenant mode, the free version is only open to one organization
-6. Support IVR, incoming queue, time judgment, etc
+6. Support IVR, incoming queue, time judgment, IP whitelist, call evaluation, etc
 7. The incoming call rule adopts visual configuration, which is easy to operate
 8. Support custom customer information, allowing for the addition, reduction, and modification of field information at will
+9. The call record table adopts an automatic sorting design, and a single table can accommodate 20 pieces of data

 ####Installation tutorial
 1. The installation package download address is: https://pan.baidu.com/s/1ZvH6sjthjIcqa2Ygx76N8A?pwd=6t59
-2. It is recommended to use CentOS or Rocky operating system for installation
+2. It is recommended to install using CentOS or Rocky operating systems
 3. Download the pcswitch installation package
 4. Extract pcswitch, for example, to the/opt directory
 5. Run the following command to install: